RaphaelIT7/gmod-holylib/README.md

 #### bool CBaseClient:HasNetChannel()
 Returns `true` if the client has a net channel.<br>
 This is useful for example, when working with fake clients and using `sv_stressbots`<br>

+#### CBaseClient:MoveIntoClient(CBaseClient targetClient)
+Moves the client it's called on into the target client.<br>
+This function calls HolyLib's internal `MoveCGameClientIntoCGameClient` which will move all values, patch the net channel, and reconnect the client.<br>

 ---